Z WINE Julius Shiraz 2022 Review: Oak Over Fruit in the Barossa

-The Julius Shiraz 2022 from Z WINE presents itself as a bold Barossa release, basket-pressed and sitting at 14.5% ABV.
-The deep maroon and gold label suggests confidence and weight, setting expectations for plush fruit and warmth.
-What emerges in the glass, however, is more restrained — a Shiraz where structure and barrel influence take precedence over sweetness.
+Z WINE’s Julius Shiraz 2022 arrives as a bold Barossa release, basket-pressed and sitting at 14.5% ABV.
+The deep maroon and gold label suggests weight and confidence, setting expectations for plush generosity.
+On tasting, however, the wine reveals something more restrained, with barrel seasoning and structure taking precedence over sweetness.

 |